 The Hue - Saturation Adjustment Layer is used for color correction.
-More specifically, it allows you to control Hue, Saturation and Luminance for each color channel.
+More specifically, it allows you to control Hue, Saturation and Luminance for each Color Channel (discussed earlier).
 If Levels is a "Hatchet", then Hue - Saturation is a "Scalpel".

 - Hue Saturation is great for changing the characteristics of a particular color, not your overall "global" color (Levels is great for that).
-When you make changes to a particular Hue, none of the other colors in your image are affected. - For instance, if the Reds in your image are too saturated, you would simply choose the "Red" channel from the Drop-Down menu to desaturate your Reds to the desired level, without affecting any other colors in your image. - Or let's say that the Greens in your landscape shot are too Blue/Green: Choose the "Green" channel from the Drop-Down menu, then change the Hue to bring your Greens back to a more realistic color, such as Forest Green, again without affecting any other colors in your image.
+When you make changes to a particular color, none of the other colors in your image are affected. - For instance, if the Reds in your image are too saturated, you would simply choose the "Red" Channel from the Drop-Down menu, then change the "Saturation" slider to desaturate your Reds to the desired level, without affecting any other colors in your image. - Or let's say that the Greens in your landscape shot are too Blue/Green: Choose the "Green" Channel from the Drop-Down menu, then change the "Hue" Slider to bring your Greens back to a more realistic color, such as Forest Green, again without affecting any other colors in your image.